mohitdarji-14/mohitdarji-14/README.md

 ⚡ Fun fact:

-           💠 I like playing games.
+           💠 Sometimes I like to watch sports tournaments, like football or basketball.

+           💠 I also play console titles on my PC, like Red Dead Redemption 2, God of War, and Ghost of Tsushima.

            💠 Sometimes I create fun and creative things based on what I learn in my academy.

-           💠 I also like to exercise sometimes
+           💠 I also like to exercise sometimes.
-           .

            💠 I enjoy traveling and exploring new places.